A more peaceful world

 Sam Gustman, BSCE ’92, could teach them all a thing or two.
 As chief technology officer of USC Shoah (Holocaust) Foundation at the University of Southern California, the engineer regularly surveys his digital peers and wonders: “Are you working toward dehumanizing folks or are you working toward a more peaceful world?”

-For Gustman, who once worked on “things that had to do with weapons” for the Army Corps of Engineers, the answer is a no-brainer.
+Gustman formerly worked on “things that had to do with weapons” for the Army Corps of Engineers.
+For him, the answer is a no-brainer.

 “Genocide and hate are a growth industry at the moment, and that is very unfortunate,” he says.
 “Our goal at USC Shoah Foundation is to have people kill each other less.”

 USC Shoah Foundation, established in 1994 by director Steven Spielberg, evolved from the Holocaust film Schindler’s List.
 During the movie’s production, Spielberg heard from many Holocaust survivors, inspiring him to found the nonprofit Shoah Foundation to find, record, archive, and present as many eyewitness testimonies as possible.

 The original investment was about $300 million and the foundation covered 56 countries.
 Back then, a terabyte of storage cost $1 million; today that same terabyte costs about $10.
 USC Shoah Foundation’s Visual History Archive now holds 55,000 testimonies in 43 languages across 65 countries.
 The archive holds personal accounts of the Armenian Genocide (1915-1923), the Nanjing Massacre (1937), the Genocide Against the Tutsi in Rwanda (1994) and the Guatemalan Genocide (1978-1996), among others.